laurentkal/GettingData/codebook.md

     5. STANDING
     6. LAYING

+###Variables that return mean and standard deviation of specific measurements
 *Variables for the time domain signals ("..." means "x", "Y" or "Z"):
     *Time-BodyAccelerometer-Mean()-...: Mean body acceleration, measured by the accelerometer for every axis X,Y,Z *Time-BodyAccelerometer-StdDev()-...: Standard deviation of the body acceleration, measured by the accelerometer for every axis X,Y,Z